fredilarsen/ModuleInterface/README.md

 After adding the variable, the value must be set in a similar way as the motion in the example.

+For a complete list of and description of examples, look [here](https://github.com/fredilarsen/ModuleInterface/blob/master/examples/README.md).

 ### Variable naming convention
 Each setting, input or output is identified by a variable name.
 A variable name consists of two parts: